-Resignation mid-term is the norm as a way out for UK Prime Ministers: Thatcher, Blair, Wilson: all went this way.
+Resignation mid-term is the norm as a way out for UK prime ministers: Thatcher, Blair, Wilson: all went this way.
 Not so in the US.
 Only three presidents have ever faced the humiliation of impeachment: Andrew Johnson (in the 1860s), Bill Clinton and Nixon.
-And only Nixon was driven from office as a result… had not his successor President Ford pardoned him soon afterwards, he may well have become the first president to go to jail too.
+And only Nixon was driven from office as a result… had not his successor President GeraldFord pardoned him soon afterwards, he may well have become the first president to go to jail too.

-He was genuinely poor.
+He was genuinely born poor.

 Abraham Lincoln was famously born in a log cabin but most other US presidents have been of far less humbler stock.
 Not Nixon: he was born into a genuinely impoverished Quaker lifestyle and two of his brothers died during childhood.
 This unfortunately gave him a huge chip on his shoulder about anyone he perceived to have had a cushy privileged upbringing (for example, the Kennedys).

 Nixon’s rapid rise to power occurred only by dipping his hands in the murky waters of McCarthyism.
 It was the key issue of his times but by embroiling himself in the case of State Department official Alger Hiss who had been accused of being a Soviet spy, the young congressman shamelessly courted publicity which most young politicians would have shunned.

 He was called “Tricky Dicky” for a reason…